-EXCLUDED FROM BOUNDARY INCLUDED WITHIN BOUNDARY Raw materials used Production process Transport of elements to Waste biomass or wood material Production process of engineered wooden elements construction site Sustainably sourced from PEFC/FSC certified forests CO2 emissions from transport (incl. energy use in the process, possible other process CO2e emissions e.g. from glue use) of the wooden elements to the construction site CO2e emissions from harvesting Eception: transport to site is Loss of sinks from harvesting Loss of sinks from cutting waste included for for in-situ formed loose-fill insulation (CFI) Other raw materials Emissions from manufacturing of glue and other raw materials used in elements Construction CO2e emissions at the Transport of raw materials Long-term storage construction site to production facility · Proof of use in construction Waste biomass or wood material End-of-life CO2 emissions from transport of raw material from forest or waste origin to production facility Other raw materials CO2 emissions from transport of other raw materials
+EXCLUDED FROM BOUNDARY INCLUDED WITHIN BOUNDARY Raw materials used Production process Transport of elements to Waste biomass or wood material Production process of engineered wooden elements construction site Sustainably sourced from PEFC/FSC certified forests CO2 emissions from transport (incl. energy use in the process, possible other process CO2e emissions e.g. from glue use) of the wooden elements to the construction site CO2e emissions from harvesting Eception: transport to site is Loss of sinks from harvesting Loss of sinks from cutting waste included for for in-situ formed loose-fill insulation (CFI) Other raw materials Emissions from manufacturing of glue and other raw materials used in elements Construction CO2e emissions at the Transport of raw materials Long-term storage construction site to production facility · Proof of use in construction Waste biomass or wood material End-of-life CO2 emissions from transport of raw material from forest or waste Emissions from dismantling origin to production facility Emissions or loss of sinks from the end-of-life use of Other raw materials the wooden elements CO2 emissions from transport of other raw materials